 - Upsells to existing accounts

-- May provide training and/or management of a staff of call center representatives
+- May provide training and/or management of a call centre specialists

 Job skills required

-Customer service representatives should have a solid understanding of all the company’s products and services they may receive questions about.
-They should also be savvy at data entry.
-People skills are crucial in this role as well, and more important than ever.
-Candidates should be great communicators so they can handle customer questions and concerns with a professional demeanour.
+Customer service specialists should have a solid understanding of their company’s products and services so they can address any questions about them.
+They should also be savvy at data entry, and people skills are crucial in this role.
+Candidates should be great communicators and handle customer questions and concerns with a professional demeanour.
 If there’s a chance applicants will start the job remotely but move to an office in the future, you also need to assess if they are open to this option.

-Questions to ask when hiring customer service representatives
+Questions to ask when hiring customer service specialists

-Due to shelter-in-place orders in much of the country, job interviews are now predominately conducted remotely.
-Because many customer service and call center jobs are already remote by nature, interviewing candidates on the phone or video are ideal ways to assess their communication abilities and professionalism, key aspects of the job:
+In the wake of the pandemic, many job interviews are now conducted remotely.
+Because most customer service and call centre roles are already remote by nature, interviewing candidates on the phone or through video are ideal ways to assess their communication abilities and professionalism, key aspects of the job.

-- How is their demeanor during the interview?
+- How is the candidate's demeanour during the interview?

 - Do they ask additional questions of their own if they need more clarity?

-In addition to assessing their communication skills and professionalism, here are a few questions to ask customer service representative candidates, along with questions to ask yourself after they’ve responded:
+In addition to assessing their communication skills and professionalism, here are a few questions to ask customer service specialist candidates, along with questions to ask yourself after they’ve responded:

 - Can you tell me about a time when you’ve experienced great customer service?
 Does the candidate emphasize a quick resolution to a problem or warmth and empathy?
-Because everyone has a different idea of what constitutes good service, asking this question will help you determine if he or she is a fit for your company’s approach to the job.
+Because everyone has a different idea of what constitutes good service, asking this question will help you determine if this candidate is a fit for your company’s approach to the job.

-- How have you dealt with angry callers?
-Frustrated callers are a major aspect of the job, so it’s important to find out how the candidate approaches them.
+- How have you dealt with frustrated callers?
+Dissatisfied callers are a major aspect of the job, so it’s important to find out how the candidate approaches them.
 How would they diffuse the situation?
 What’s the most important thing to do when you first get a call from someone who is upset?

 - What do you know about our product or service?
 Does their reply indicate they have researched your firm to prepare for the interview?
 While a candidate doesn’t have to be an expert on your products or services, they should have a solid understanding of them.

-If you need additional help to serve customers during this challenging time, OfficeTeam has you covered.
-We make it easy to hire customer service representatives who can work on-site, remotely or a combination of the two.
-Our highly skilled professionals can help keep your organization moving forward and minimize impact to customer service.
+If you need help finding the best talent to serve customers, Robert Half has you covered.
+We make it easy to hire customer service specialists who can work on-site, remotely or a combination of the two.
+Our highly skilled professionals can help you keep your organization moving forward and adapt to rapidly changing circumstances.

-OfficeTeam is the world’s leading specialized staffing firm and we offer:
+Robert Half is the world’s first and largest specialized talent solutions firm, and we offer:

-- The largest database of candidates in the market – We have skilled administrative and customer service talent ready to start working ASAP.
+- The largest database of candidates in the market — We have skilled administrative and customer support talent ready to start working ASAP.

-- Seamless setup for any remote assignment – We can set up remote workers with a secure virtual workspace quickly and easily through Amazon WorkSpaces.
-If your firm allows VPN access, candidates can connect to your system with their own devices.
-We can also offer laptops and tablets for companies to provide workers.
+- Seamless setup for any remote assignment — We can set up remote workers with a secure virtual workspace quickly and easily.
+If your firm allows VPN access, candidates can connect to your system using a secure device provided by Robert Half.

-- Staffing flexibility – Whatever type of worker you need — temporary, full-time or project-based — we can help move the process along.
+- Hiring flexibility — Whatever type of worker you need — contract, permanent or project-based — we can help move the process along.
 And fast.
-Our staffing professionals are well-versed in placing skilled candidates in jobs that, for the time being at least, will be remote.
-And whether you need one customer service representative for one week or a team of 100 for an extended period, we can help you.
+Our talent solutions professionals are well-versed in placing skilled candidates in remote, on-site and hybrid positions.
+And whether you need one customer service specialist for one week or a team of 100 for an extended period, we can help.

-By hiring skilled customer service representatives, your company can continue to offer exceptional service and meet customer demands during these unprecedented times.
+By hiring skilled customer service specialists, your company can continue to offer exceptional service and meet and exceed customer demands.